Ericles-Miller/Examples_Queue_using_Rabbitmq/queue-topic-exchange-using-amqplib-nestjs/README.md

-# RabbitMQ Direct Exchange NestJS Microservice
+# RabbitMQ Topic Exchange NestJS Microservice

-This project demonstrates a RabbitMQ implementation using Direct Exchange pattern with NestJS microservices.
+This project demonstrates a RabbitMQ implementation using topic Exchange pattern with NestJS microservices.

 ## Architecture Overview